capnproto/node-capnp/README.md

     var cap = conn.restore("exportName", foo.MyInterface);

 ### Making an RPC call

-    // Method parameters are native Javascript values, converted using the
+    // Method parameters are passed as a single native Javascript object,
-    // same rules as capnp.serialize().
-    var promise = cap.someMethod("foo", 123, {a: 1, b: 2});
+    // converted using the same rules as capnp.serialize(). var promise = cap.someMethod({a: "some text", b: 123});

     // Methods return ES6 "Promise" objects.
 The response is a Javascript
     // object containing the results by name.